dsk003/InfiniteNotebook/README.md

 # 📝 Infinite Notepad

 A simple, beautiful web application for taking unlimited notes.
-Built with Node.js, Express, and vanilla JavaScript.
+Built with Node.js, Express, Supabase, and vanilla JavaScript.

 ## Features

 - ✨ **Infinite Notes**: Create as many notes as you want
 - 💾 **Auto-save**: Notes are automatically saved as you type
+- 🗄️ **Persistent Storage**: Notes are stored in Supabase database
+- ⏰ **Timestamps**: Each note has creation and update timestamps
 - 🎨 **Modern UI**: Beautiful, responsive design with glassmorphism effects
 - 📱 **Mobile-friendly**: Works perfectly on all devices
 - 🚀 **Fast**: Lightweight and fast loading